jgabriele321/welcomewallet/DEVELOPERS.md

 4. Check console for detailed debug logs when testing functionality

 ## Todo List
-- Fix Send Button functionality
+- ✅ Fix Send Button functionality
-- Figure out how to host outside of localhost to share with friends
+- ✅ Deploy on Vercel for mobile testing
+- Optimize for Mobile
 - Add a swap page
-- Find a way to host this indefinitely easily
+- Add one-time gas button with limits that can be reset
-- Integrate with Privy's global onboarding partner to create a "buy $5 worth of ETH" button
+- Integrate with Privy's global onboarding partner to create a "buy crypto" button
 - Add social media functionality for requesting ETH
 - Create a mystery button that unlocks and changes with an AI agent